Member contributions, tax relief and annual allowance

 Key facts

-- Tax relief is based on tax years.
+• Tax relief is based on tax years.

-- Annual allowance is based on pension input periods.
+• Annual allowance is based on pension input periods.
 Pension input periods are aligned with tax years.

-- Tax relief is limited to contributions up to the higher of £3,600 a tax year or 100% of relevant UK earnings.
+• Tax relief on individual contributions and contributions paid on behalf of the individual by anybody other than their employer is limited to the higher of £3,600 a tax year or 100% of relevant UK earnings.

-- Annual allowance is £60,000 unless the money purchase annual allowance or tapered annual allowance apply.
+• Annual allowance is £60,000 unless the money purchase annual allowance or tapered annual allowance apply.

-- Individual contributions are unrestricted although a tax charge applies on contributions above the annual allowance, money purchase annual allowance or tapered annual allowance.
+• Individual contributions are unrestricted although a tax charge applies on contributions above the annual allowancemoney purchase annual allowance or tapered annual allowance.

-- Income from a pension is not relevant UK earnings.
+• Income from a pension is not relevant UK earnings.

-- Investment income, property rental income and dividends don't count as relevant UK earnings.
+• Investment income, property rental income and dividends don't count as relevant UK earnings.

-- Three main methods in giving tax relief: relief at source, net pay arrangement, and relief on making a claim.
+• Three main methods in giving tax relief: relief at source, net pay arrangement, and relief on making a claim.

-- Any contributions over the annual allowance, money purchase annual allowance or tapered annual allowance available may attract a tax charge.
+• Any contributions over the annual allowancemoney purchase annual allowance or tapered annual allowance available may attract a tax charge.

 Looking at two examples, an individual with no relevant UK earnings can get tax relief on a contribution of up to £3,600 while an individual with relevant UK earnings of £25,000 can receive tax relief on contributions up to £25,000.